 In the spirit of Napoleon Hill—the man who studied over 500 self-made millionaires to learn the secrets of their success—I went on a quest to interview the best and brightest in legacy development.
 Since then, I’ve talked with many estate planning attorneys, financial planners, personal historians, anthropologists, religious leaders, family counselors, and life coaches.
 I’ve studied everything I could get my hands on about character development, legacy planning, storytelling, spirituality, philosophy, happiness, effectively giving through charitable contributions, and successful family systems.
 My team and I have interviewed some of the most accomplished people in the world—business executives, billionaires, celebrities, best-selling authors, philanthropic leaders, artists, and scientists—and we discovered that accomplishing great things doesn’t mean you’ll have a great legacy.
 Without the proper system and focus, your legacy will be accidental.

 Throughout this process, I concluded that no company had exactly what I was after all those years ago.
 There were bits and pieces of advice, ideas about writing ethical wills, fun tips about collecting family memories, and trust structures to ensure an heir’s compliance, but no fully realized system of creating the kind of personal legacy I wanted to leave behind.

 Paragon Road was born.
-Pulling from my experience as a writer, artist, advertising agency owner and business woman, I have compiled a specialized legacy creation team and together we have designed a step-by-step process of how to build an effective legacy.
+Pulling from my experience as a writer, artist, publisher, advertising agency owner and business woman, I have compiled a specialized legacy creation team and together we have designed a step-by-step process of how to build an effective legacy.
 And by “effective,” I don’t mean boring.
 Emotions, creativity and love is what will make your legacy great.
 Your legacy is part art and part science.
 It is about the creative evolution of distilling your essence into something your family and community will treasure for generations.